 Description For Green Amaranthus Seeds (Green Math)

 How to grow Green Amaranth (Green Math) from SeedsIntroduction and Uses: The leafy veggie is a treasure trove of iron, vitamins and minerals.
 The juice extracted from this superfood is helpful in treating diarrhoea.
-Packed with carbohydrates, vitamins, proteins and minerals, it eases digestion, regulates menstruation flow and helps in weight management.
+Packed with carbohydrates, vitamins, proteins and minerals, it eases digestion, regulates menstruation flow.
 High in iron content and dietary fibre, Amaranth is good for anaemic patients.
 The amino acids called lysine assist in fighting against free radicals.

 Botanical Name: Amaranthus Viridis.